 Who knew a spa experience could be so simple?
 Four ingredients.
 Two minutes.

 - 1 TB dried green tea leaves (2-4 tea bags, depending on size of tea bag)

 - 1 cup white or brown sugar (the sugar should be soft, not large granules)

 - ½ cup olive oil (100% olive oil, not an oil "blend")

 - (optional) skin-friendly essential oil (I use 10 drops of lavender)

 - In a medium-size bowl, combine all the ingredients.
 Store the exfoliator in an air-tight container in a cool, dark place (the linen closet or medicine cabinet).

 Note: This recipe makes enough exfoliating scrub to cover the entire body and face 2-3 times.
 Due to the abrasive (exlfoliator) nature of the sugar, I recommend using this scrub every 1-2 weeks, especially if you have sensitive skin.
-I keep my scrub in a cool, dark place for 6-8 weeks.
-If you plan to store the scrub for this long make sure water isn’t introduced into the mixture in between uses (hello mold growth).
+Make sure water isn’t introduced into the mixture in between uses (hello mold growth and bacteria).
+Use a spoon to scoop the mixture from the jar.
 To make a small batch, simply reduce this recipe by half.

 More DIYs You May Like:

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.